Military Time Converter

 Why Use 24 Hour Military Time?

 In the civilian world, the 12-hour clock (AM/PM) is standard.
 However, in high-stakes environments like military operations, aviation, and medicine, ambiguity is dangerous.
-The 24-hour clock was designed to solve one specific problem: The Midnight/Noon Confusion.
+The 24-hour clock eliminates ambiguity by removing the need for AM and PM — solving one specific problem: The Midnight/Noon Confusion.

 ⚠️